fgbyte/fgbyte-portfolio/src/content/blog/02-bun-turborepo-hell/index.md

 ## Wrap-Up

-If you're working with Bun in a Turborepo setup, `--cwd` is your golden ticket to clean, workspace-specific installs.
+If you're working with Bun in a Monorepo setup, `--cwd` is your golden ticket to clean, workspace-specific installs.
 No more rogue dependencies in the root.
 Just run:

 ```bash
 bun add <package> --cwd <workspace-path>